autonity/docs.autonity.org/glossary/index.md

 ## enode
 The unique identifier of a node in the form of a URI.
 It provides the network address of a node on an Autonity network, giving the  network location of the node client for p2p networking.

-The enode URL is formed according the Ethereum enode url format which is described in the [Ethereum Developers Docs, Networking layer <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/networking-layer/network-addresses/#enode).
+The enode URL is formed according the Ethereum enode url format which is described in the [Ethereum Developers Docs, Networking layer](https://ethereum.org/en/developers/docs/networking-layer/network-addresses/#enode).

 ## epoch
 A fixed number (i.e. [epochPeriod](/glossary/#epoch-period)) of consecutive blocks where the validator committee - as recorded in the state of the autonity contract - cannot change.